Ganonside/atom-snippets/README.md

 This repo contains all the snippets I have created in atom.

+To use these snippets, navigate to my `snippets.cson` file and copy the contents into your local `snippets.cson` file.

+Your local `snippets.cson` file can be found by `Atom -> Open Your Snippets` (on Mac) or `File -> Open Your Snippets` (on Windows).

+-------------------
 This documentation uses the following format:

--------------------
 #### `prefix` -> nameOfSnippet
 ```
 expanded snippet